medikoo/es5-ext/README.md

 testing function.
 Optionally _compareFn_ can be provided which assures that keys are tested in given order.
 If provided _compareFn_ is equal to `true`, then order is alphabetical (by key).

+### toPlainObject(x)

+Returns plain object build from x object and it's prototypes enumerable properties If x is not given, then empty object is returned.

 ### validCallable(x)

 If given object is not callable throw TypeError in other case return it.